 - What we're not responsible for and limits on our liability

-Apart from responsibility we accept under clauses 18a and 18b, we’re not responsible to you for the following.
+Apart from responsibility we accept under clauses 18a and 18b, we’re not responsible to you

 - You breaking the agreement.

 - Any loss caused by you using the service in a way that breaks the

 - Any loss or damage caused by malware or the unauthorised use of the service on any of

 - Any loss of, corruption of or release of data or information.